Who has qualified for 2026 World Cup? Scotland are back, Italy block path for Wales and N Ireland

 Jumping from five qualifiers for 2022 to nine (and a half) for 2026 has required a reworking of the African qualifying format.

-There are (or at least were) nine groups of six, with each group winner going to the World Cup, and the four best runners-up heading for play-offs to secure a spot in the last-chance-saloon inter-confederation play-offs (about which more later) that take place next March.
+There were initially nine groups of six, with each group winner going to the World Cup, and the four best runners-up heading for play-offs consisting of straight semi-finals and then a final in Morocco in November to secure Africa’s one spot in the last-chance-saloon inter-confederation play-offs (about which more later) that take place next March.

 2026 World Cup qualification: AFC (Asia)